soumi-udel/soumi-udel.github.io/_texts/life-at-low-Re-2.md

 In such cases – the immobilized and tethered cells _rotated_.
 This means the hooks (and by extension, the flagella attached to them in non-mutant strains) rotate!
 We take it for granted now, but must’ve been quite interesting to realize that nature has fitted molecular outboard motors on the posteriors of some cells.

-Purcell then goes on detailing the math involved in corkscrew-like or flagellar motion (which I do not understand) and calculates the efficiency of such a motor, which turns out to be all of 1%.
+Purcell then goes on detailing the math involved in corkscrew-like or flagellar motion (which I glossed over) and calculates the efficiency of such a motor, which turns out to be all of 1%.

-It appears low, but the E. Coli don’t care – their total energy needs are minimal.
+It appears low, but the E. Coli do not care – their total energy needs are minimal.
 They can usually collect sufficient energy-giving molecules by diffusion, as they move around.

 Now we’ve started talking about diffusion.
 Which means we’ve started talking about mass-transfer.
-Which means it’s time for Part 3!
+Which means it is time for [Part 3](/texts/life-at-low-Re-3/)!